chanzlee/ice-cream-foreach/README.md

 ## Description

-_.this webpage captures user's flavor input and use forEach method on jQuery to create a list on the bottom of the page._
+_This webpage captures user's flavor input and use forEach method on jQuery to create a list on the bottom of the page._

 ## Setup/Installation Requirements